README

 Now imagine not having to deploy it, or host it, or build user accounts for it.

-Maybe it uses localStorage to persist its data.
+to persist its data.
 Maybe that's enough.

 But maybe that's not enough.

-What kind of new developer experience could solve this?
+What kind of web primitive solves this?

 “The Web was designed as an interactive space where everyone can edit.” — Tim Berners-Lee